robotology/superquadric-lib/src/SuperquadricPipeline/README.md

 - the **grasping candidates** for the right and the left hand.

 ### How to write an executable
-Here is a brief description of the main steps required to obtain such an outcome.
+Here is a brief description of the main steps required to play with `superquadric-lib` tools.

 1. Instantiate the following quantities:
 ```